nidhog/nofone/data-fasting/description.md

 This data was captured from `2020-03-01` to `2020-06-01`.
 During that time, I fasted for 30 days.
 * **The period of the fast** from `2020-04-24` to `2020-05-23`
 * *The period before the fast* from `2020-03-01` to `2020-04-23`
-* *The period after the fast* from `2020-05-24` to `2020-06-01`
+* *The period after the fast* from `2020-05-24` to `2020-06-01` (includes fasting days and non-fasting days)

-**IMPORTANT NOTE**: the period after the fast still contains fasting days and non-fasting days, whereas the period before the fast is mostly non-fasting days.
+To find fasting days in the data: every fasting day has the tag `fast` in the `trck.csv` file.
+Every fasting day also corresponds to a value `YES` for the field `fast` in the `hbts.csv` file.

 ## The 30 day fast protocol
 This fast can be described as a Time Restricted Eating/drinling with an eating/drinking window of 2 hours a day.

 This means:
+* for 30 days from `2020-04-24` to `2020-05-23`.
+* around 22 hours without food or water, each day.
 * around 2 hours of eating/drinking water.
 The eating window is right after sunset, the exact meal times can be found in `meals.csv`.

-* around 22 hours without food or water, each day.
-Practically, this is between 21 to 23 hours a day.
+Practically, for every fasting day is between 21 to 23 hours a day.
 The `trck.csv` file contains the time of the first and last meals as described below.
-* for 30 days in the period specified above.

 ## Meals `meals.csv`
 I logged every meal, with its weight.
 For some meals, I added an approximation of the calories/macronutrients.
 I used the Lifesum app to make these approximations.